David Coltart: Minister for Education, Sport, Arts and Culture

 In the March 2008 Senate election, Coltart won the seat of Khumalo, standing for the Mutambara faction of the MDC; he received 8,021 votes against 6,077 for Joubert Mangena of the Tsvangirai faction.
 When the ZANU-PF–MDC Government of National Unity was sworn in on 13 February 2009, Coltart became Minister of Education, Sport, Arts and Culture.
 In May he was appointed in addition to the position of co-chair of the Parliamentary Select Committee on Constitutional Reform.

 As Minister for Education, Coltart brought an end to the ongoing teacher strikes, enabling schools to re-open in 2009.
 He has raised teacher salaries, although they remain significantly lower than the figure demanded by the unions.
-He has not abolished the controversial 'teacher incentives' that school pupils are expected to pay in many schools to supplement teachers' incomes.
+He did not abolish the controversial 'teacher incentives' that school pupils are expected to pay in many schools to supplement teachers' incomes.
 In 2010 Coltart secured funding via UNICEF to provide all school children with textbooks in certain core subjects.
-He has also set in motion a curriculum review, the first since the 1980s, and is planning to establish Academies of Excellence in each province, with full scholarships available for talented disadvantaged children.
+He has also set in motion a curriculum review, the first since the 1980s, and planned to establish Academies of Excellence in each province, with full scholarships available for talented disadvantaged children.

-In his role as Sports Minister, Coltart was instrumental in Zimbabwe's re-entry into Test cricket in August 2011, their first Test in six years.
+In his role as Sports Minister, Coltart was instrumental in Zimbabwe's re-entry into test cricket in August 2011, with their first test in six years.
 Coltart was also influential in the refurbishment of Bulawayo's Khumalo Hockey Stadium, enabling it to host the African Olympic Hockey Qualifiers in September 2011 in preparation for the 2012 Olympics.

-Coltart's term of office as Minister of Education, Sport, Arts and Culture ended on 22 August 2013 after he lost the Bulawayo east Parliamentary seat by 19 votes.
+Coltart's term of office as Minister of Education, Sport, Arts and Culture ended on 22 August 2013 after he lost the Bulawayo East parliamentary seat by 19 votes.

 Other views

 Coltart is against the death penalty, which is legal in Zimbabwe, and is anti-abortion.
-Since the formation of the inclusive government in February 2009, Coltart has repeatedly argued against the use of sanctions in Zimbabwe, claiming that they are ineffective and that the international community should support the transitional government as Zimbabwe's only viable non-violent route towards a more democratic society.
+Since the formation of the inclusive government in February 2009, Coltart repeatedly argued against the use of sanctions in Zimbabwe, claiming that they are ineffective and that the international community should support the transitional government as Zimbabwe's only viable non-violent route towards a more democratic society.
 Coltart is opposed to the use of violence as a solution to the problems facing Zimbabwe, believing that political transition must occur gradually through democratic means.
 He has also criticised the West for high levels of military spending in relation to the development assistance they give.
 Coltart is a proponent of nuclear disarmament and is a World Council member of Parliamentarians for Nuclear Non-Proliferation and Disarmament (PNND).
 Although himself a committed Christian, Coltart believes that there should be a clear separation between church and state and that the church as a body should not support a particular political party.

 Coltart is a member of the Mont Pelerin Society.